Need help selecting your major? See your Association Dean in Monroe Hall!

 How to Declare a Major

-- Schedule an appointment with an advisor in the department in which you wish to declare a major.
+- Schedule an appointment with a Declaration of Major/Minor contact in the department in which you wish to declare a major.

 You may submit the Request to Defer Declaring a Major ONLY if you are deferring major declaration because you have yet to complete the prerequisites for a major.
-The process of deferring a major requires the same steps as declaring a major and cannot be used to postpone choosing a major.
-Forms are available from 101 Monroe Hall.
+The process to defer declaring a major requires the same steps as declaring a major and cannot be used to postpone choosing a major.
+Forms are available on the College Forms page.
 Deferral of Major Forms are not valid beyond your fifth semester.

 NOTE: BIS students are not permitted to have a major or a minor from the College.

 Students who begin the fifth semester without either declaring a major or deferring declaration will be blocked from enrolling in the next semester's classes and may lose their enrollment place.
-No student may begin a sixth full-time semester without a declared major.
+No student may begin a sixth full-time semester without a declared major in SIS.

 Number of Credits